-The list below features rosé Champagnes reviewed by our experts and available at a range of prices, including those below £30-a-bottle, wines between £40 and £50, and those right up to £300.
+The list below features rosé Champagnes reviewed by our experts and available at a range of prices, with some great value options under £30 to more expensive choices over £300 a bottle.

 How rosé Champagne is made

-Louis Roederer says it uses a version of this technique alongside cold maceration to make Cristal rosé, for instance.
+Louis Roederer uses a version of this technique alongside cold maceration to make Cristal rosé, for instance.

-Recently-launched Fleur de Miraval rosé Champagne was made using a ‘saignée de rosé’ alongside top Chardonnay, according to winemaker Rodolphe Péters, who worked on the project alongside Brad Pitt and the Perrin family.
+The Fleur de Miraval variant uses the saignée method, blended with top Chardonnay, according to winemaker Rodolphe Péters, who worked on the project alongside Brad Pitt and the Perrin family.

 The following wines have been tasted and scored by Decanter’s experts.